ctxppc/thesis/Glyco/README.md

 The `--simulate` (`-s`) flag runs the program in the Sail-based emulator.
 The path to the simulator can be specified via the `SIMULATOR` environment variable (not needed in Docker container).

-The `--continuous` flag makes Glyco observe the filesystem (using FSEvents) and recompile any changes to the source files.
-It only works on macOS.
+The `--continuous` flag makes Glyco observe the filesystem and recompile any changes to the source files.
+The flag is only available on macOS.

 Glyco requires a CHERI-RISC-V toolchain and a CheriBSD system root, as built by cheribuild.
 The path to the toolchain can be provided through the `CHERITOOLCHAIN` environment variable; if omitted, Glyco assumes it‘s in `~/cheri`.
 The path to the system root can be provided through the `CHERISYSROOT` environment variable; if omitted, Glyco assumes it‘s in `output/rootfs-riscv64-purecap` within the toolchain.

-## Nanopasses
-Glyco is implemented as a sequence of intermediate languages, i.e., data structures, interleaved by passes, i.e., functions, defined on each source language.
-A list of languages with their grammar can be found in [Languages](Languages.md).

-Glyco focusses on a single high-level language *Gly* (to be designed) and thus this list can be seen as a linked list, but the nanopass approach allows for a tree of intermediate languages to be defined with `S` as the root, or even a directed (possibly acyclic) graph of languages from numerous low-level (machine) languages to high-level (programmer-optimised) languages.
+### Example
+To compile `myprogram.al` (an AL program) in the current directory to `myprogram.rv` (an RV program), run the following command.

+	glyco myprogram.al -l rv

+To do the same using Glyco in a Docker image tagged `glyco`, run the following command.

+	docker run -it -v (pwd):(pwd) -w (pwd) glyco myprogram.al -l rv	# fish docker run -it -v `pwd`:`pwd` -w `pwd` glyco myprogram.al -l rv	# bash

+The Docker option `-v` mounts the current directory of the host terminal as a volume in the container while `-w` changes the current directory of the container's terminal.